 Counseling isn't about fixing what is broken; it is about healing what has been hurt.
 It's about learning to accept what has happened to us; instead of staying stuck in what is wrong with us.

-I would not be where I am today if it were not for my brave clients who have trusted me to walk along side them on their journey to healing.
+I would not be where I am today if it were not for the brave clients who have trusted me to walk along side them on their journey to healing.
 Their innate drive and tenacity to fight for their well-being, has pushed me to be the therapist they needed me to be.
 As a counselor, it is my honor and privilege to join you on your path to healing.
 You don't have to go it alone.
 I have a passion to help people heal from the unnecessary, burdensome, physical, emotional, mental and spiritual torment resulting from hurt, neglect, and trauma.
 You will find my style to be open, honest, straight forward, and compassionate.
 In my office you can expect to feel seen, heard, accepted, and to be treated with kindness, respect, and grace.
-We will work together to to meet your goals, gain a better understanding of what you are experiencing, learn healthy coping skills, recover from adverse or traumatic experiences, and find deep and lasting healing.
+We will work together to meet your goals, gain a better understanding of what you are experiencing, learn healthy coping skills, recover from adverse or traumatic experiences, and find deep and lasting healing.

 I am a Licensed Clinical Professional Counselor in the State of Idaho, a Nationally Board-Certified Counselor, and a Certified Clinical Trauma Professional.
 I earned my Master of Arts in Marriage and Family Therapy from George Fox University in 2005.
 I have experience providing counseling services for adults, couples, adolescents, and children who experience a wide range of emotional difficulties including: anxiety, panic, depression, OCD, relationship stress, family stress, divorce, co-dependency/boundary issues, life-adjustments, self-esteem, complicated grief, parenting, post-traumatic stress disorder, spouses/partners of sex addicts or sexual compulsive behaviors, spirituality issues, and those who have a history of abuse and trauma.

-In my work with clients over the years, I discovered that many of my clients often did not realize their anxiety, depression, panic, OCD, ADHD, bi-polar, chronic pain, addictions, spiritual struggles, or relationship stress is often result of unhealed trauma.
+In my work with clients over the years, I discovered that many of my clients often did not realize their anxiety, depression, panic, OCD, ADHD, bi-polar, chronic pain, addictions, spiritual struggles, or relationship stress is often the result of unhealed trauma.
 In fact, most of my clients did not realize that what they had experienced in life would even be considered trauma.
 I have learned that while traditional talk therapy is effective for many things; it is inadequate to help relive the often-intense, overwhelming feelings associated with unresolved and unhealed trauma.

 As a result of this realization, I have spent the last several years of my career learning different approaches that help clients reduce or eliminate the emotional and physical distress that often results from abuse, neglect, trauma, and other stressful or adverse life experiences.
 I am trained in both EMDR and Brainspotting.
-Both approaches are designed to help us recover from the overwhelming physical, emotional, and cognitive affects of trauma.
+Both approaches are designed to help us recover from the overwhelming physical, emotional, and cognitive effects of trauma.
 Because there is no one size fits all method to therapy, I often use an integrated approach drawing from additional training in Play Therapy, Sand Tray Therapy, Family Therapy, Cognitive Behavioral Therapy, Internal Family Systems, Mindfulness, and Attachment Theory.